lewisjdeane/L-Dialogs/README.md

 builder.itemColor(String hex); // int res, or int colorRes parameter versions available as well. builder.titleTextSize(int size);
 builder.itemTextSize(int size);
+builder.rightToLeft(boolean rightToLeft); // Enables right to left positioning for languages that may require so.

 // Now we can build our dialog.
 CustomListDialog customListDialog = builder.build();